glic3rinu/passlib/docs/install.rst

 Passlib requires Python 2 (>= 2.5) or Python 3.
 It is known to work with the following Python implementations:

-* CPython 2 -- 2.5 or newer.
+* CPython 2 -- v2.5 or newer.
 * CPython 3 -- all versions.
-* PyPy -- 1.5 or newer.
+* PyPy -- v1.5 or newer.
-* Jython -- 2.5 or newer.
+* Jython -- v2.5 or newer.

-Passlib should work with all operating systems, as it contains builtin fallbacks for almost all OS-dependant features.
+Passlib should work with all operating systems and enviroments, as it contains builtin fallbacks for almost all OS-dependant features.
+Google App Engine is supported as well.

 .. _optional-libraries: